League Tables Background and Inclusion Criteria

 University rankings have their origins in the USA but were first introduced into the UK in 1993.

-The Complete University Guide is the only UK university guide to be published wholly on-line and free to access.
+The Complete University Guide is published wholly on-line and free to access.

 - Fully independent and autonomous, the content is widely respected for its responsiveness to the university community and its commitment to giving university applicants the most comprehensive, accurate and relevant information on university courses which best fit their needs.

 To appear in our overall ranking table or the 70 subject tables, an HE institution must:

 - Offer full-time, first degree (undergraduate) courses.

 - Be a Recognised Body (award their own degrees).

 - Put in a full statistical return to HESA.